arsjobus/practice-projects-python/README.md

 I have professional experience in creating FastAPI Python APIs and Services, but I have mostly switched over to using Agentic AI and LLMs as a AI assisted programmer to write code faster.

-Please understand, I do these practice Python programs in this repository to maintain my muscle memory in computer programming.
+Please understand, I do these practice Python programs in this repository to maintain my muscle memory so I can stay everready to write code without AI assistance.

 The code within this repo may not be used to judge my actual skillset and / or use of design patterns.